Posted on 4th Nov, 2010 by Jonathan Peach

 Two bogus insurance claimants have been caught out out by Vision Techniques’ security camera systems.

-Greater Manchester’s fire brigade used on-board mobile CCTV footage to disprove the claims.
+Greater Manchester’s fire brigade used on-board mobile CCTV footage to disproved the claims.

-But mobile CCTV footage showed the fire engine slowly moving from the forecourt, brushing the bumper of the car only slightly.
+But mobile CCTV footage showed it slowly moving from the forecourt brushing the bumper only slightly.

 Another claim came from a driver from Stretford.
 She said her car was damaged when a fire fighter jumped out of an engine.

 The digital camera system showed she had driven into the fire engine herself.

 Cameras are fitted to all 60 of the brigade’s engines.
 They were initially installed to prevent anti-social behaviour.

 Coun Paul Shannon, chairman of the Greater Manchester Fire Authority, said: “To think that people who live within Greater Manchester would actively try and defraud money out of us is a disgrace.
 It’s quite shocking.